EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 Event sourcing is a way to model software where the emphasis is put on why (and how) things change, rather than focusing on the current state of the application.
-Action performed on the system are captured in the form of events, which are communicated throughout the system.
+Actions performed on the system are captured in the form of events, which are communicated throughout the system.

 Event sourcing is the answer to a very specific set of problems and